Code Static Analysis with OpenRewrite and AI Skills

 • stale and vulnerable maven dependency libraries, especially SpringBoot

-• boilerplate, non-auditable code like MyBatis Mappers, getter & setter
+• boilerplate, non-auditable generated code like MyBatis Mappers, getter & setter

-• business related security risks: information disclosure, privilege escaping, RCE, SQL injections
+• business related security risks: information disclosure, privilege elevation, RCE, SQL injections

 Security Remissions